-In the W 6th St / Lincoln Ave neighborhood, 54.5% of the working population is employed in executive, management, and professional occupations.
+In the W 6th St / Lincoln Ave neighborhood, 54.5% of the working population is employed in

 The second most important occupational group in this neighborhood is

 sales and service jobs, from major sales accounts, to working in fast food restaurants, with 18.3% of the residents employed.

 Other residents here are employed in manufacturing and laborer occupations

 (17.7%), and 8.5% in clerical, assistant, and tech support occupations.

 Culture is shared learned behavior.
 We learn it from our parents, their parents,

 our houses of worship, and much of our culture – our learned behavior - comes

 from our ancestors.
 That is why ancestry and ethnicity can be so interesting